ZeroAda/ZeroAda.github.io/content/about.md

 ---

-Hi, I’m Chenyi Li 🍊.
+Hi, I’m Chenyi Li 🍊 (violin beginner 🎻, coffee person).
 My current area of interest are Computational Neuroscience & Cognitive Neuroscience, Creative Programming.
-And I'm also a violin beginner.
+I'm also interested in Web3!
 Feel free to talk with me about everything!

 ## Education ✍️